todiane/poster-palace/README.md

 As always with my projects, the design was developed with minimalism in mind.
 Colours were kept to a minimum.
 The main structure/look of the store was taken from the Code Institute Boutique Ado project.

 The font used is a Google Font called Mulish and the main colour of the store is #45526e which is a very dark desaturated blue.
+The background colour is a very light grey to allow for the card information to be more prominent #fcfcfc

 Having worked in online marketing, digital marketing and search engine optimisation for several years I am familiar with the concepts needed to promote a website, however UX and UI design are still fairly new to me.
 Further research was undertaken on UX AND UI principles, not only what was taught on the course but also via my own reading.